Rice, Allen lead No. 10 Texas over No. 11 Baylor 76-71

 Baylor: The Bears fell in love with the 3-pointer and couldn't break out of it against a Texas defense that denied shot after shot near the basket.
 Baylor was 8 of 26 from long range and made just two in the second half.

-Texas: The Longhorns were coming off a loss at No. 2 Tennessee when interim coach Rodney Terry complained the Longhorns let themselves get pushed around in a physical matchup.
+Texas: The Longhorns were coming off a loss at No. 2 Tennessee, when Terry complained the Longhorns let themselves get pushed around in a physical matchup.
 They had no such problems against the Bears, nearly matching the Bears in rebounding and points in the paint.

+“(Terry) challenged us on defense.
+He challenged us to be better.
+We’re not a team that’s used to getting out-toughed.
+We had to response physically, mentally,” Allen said.

 AP college basketball: https://apnews.com/hub/college-basketball and https://apnews.com/hub/ap-top-25-college-basketball-poll and https://twitter.com/AP_Top25